saulpierotti/markdown_notebook/BPI.md

 * The program will be finished in December, in January we will only do exercises
 * The examination is composed in a poster presentation and an oral part
 	* A poster is a self-sufficient work
-	* Usually it is prepared at the begininning of a scientist's career
+	* Usually it is prepared at the beginning of a scientist's career
 	* We should base our poster on selected papers
 	* The poster is not mandatory, but if we do it we will only be asked 1 question in the exam
 * Proteomics is one of the main omics, but also interactomics and secretomics are becaming really interesting